openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 - `event_title`: Match the title of the event.
 When doing a push this will match the commit title and when matching on PR it will match the Pull or Merge Request title. (only `GitHub`, `Gitlab` and `BitbucketCloud` providers are supported)
+- `body`: The full body as passed by the Git provider. (example: `body.pull_request.number` will get the pull request number on GitHub)
+- `headers`: The full set of headers as passed by the Git provider. (example: `headers['x-github-event']` will get the event type on GitHub)
 - `.pathChanged`: a suffix function to a string which can be a glob of a path to check if changed (only `GitHub` and `Gitlab` provider is supported)